 Wood / Bamboo Containers

 These wood containers are usually stable and can hold several heavy items.
-They work well on floors and sturdy shelves.
-If they are made with outside pressure-treated wood, you can use them in a garage or shed.
-Below are wood bins I found on Amazon(affiliate).
+They work well on floors and sturdy shelves (Affiliate Link).
+If they are made with outside pressure-treated wood, you can use them in a garage (Affiliate Link) or shed (Affiliate Link).
+Below is a wood bin I found on Amazon(affiliate).

 Bamboo containers are usually more durable and may be combined with glass for more sustainability.
-Below are some items from Amazon (affiliate):
+Below is a bamboo bin from Amazon (affiliate):

-Items that you can store in these bins are bottles, tools, art supplies, and drop clothes, to name a few.
+Items that you can store in these bins are bottles, tools (Affiliate Link), art supplies, and drop clothes (Affiliate Link), to name a few.

 Fabric Containers

-These fabric bins are great for lighter items you want to hide but can label, so you know what is inside.
-Below are items I found on Amazon (affiliate) that are examples of this type of bin.
+These fabric bins (Affiliate Link) are great for lighter items you want to hide but can label (Affiliate Link), so you know what is inside.
+Below is one I found on Amazon (affiliate) that is an example of this type of bin.

-You can store clothing, undergarments, sheets, towels, blankets, tape, and greeting cards in these fabric bins.
+You can store clothing, undergarments, sheets, towels, blankets, tape, and greeting cards (Affiliate Link) in these fabric bins (Affiliate Link).

 Cardboard Containers

-These cardboard containers are great for shipping or storing items that need review later.
+These cardboard boxes (Affiliate Link) are great for shipping or storing items that need review later.
 Then, discarding unused containers by recycling them frees up space in your home.
-There are cardboard containers that are food ready you can use for parties take-home food.
+There are cardboard containers that are food-ready that you can use for parties' take-home food.
 Many of these cardboard containers are great for sorting temporarily and discarding.
 They should not be used for long-term storage.
 Below are the bins I found on Amazon (affiliate).

 Here are some items you can store in these cardboard containers temporarily: papers, paper supplies, office supplies, and photos.